 Read on for our personal review of the DoodleLearning Maths and English apps.
-Our boys (aged 6 and 8) are using the DoodleLeaning app to support their online learning whilst travelling.
+Our boys have used the DoodleLeaning app to support their online learning whilst travelling.

 Disclaimer: TraveLynn Family have received a complimentary annual family subscription to DoodleLearning and weekly DoodleCoaching sessions in exchange for promotion on social media and a mention on this website.
 I decided to write this separate post to share our experiences as I really do think this app is brilliant and I wanted to provide you with more information.
 As always, these are all my own words and opinions.
 This post also contains affiliate links.
 Should you click to purchase, it is at no additional cost to you.
 But I receive a small commission.